-Execute and execution are terms that describe the process of running a computer software program, script, or command.
-For example, each time you open your Internet browser, you are executing the program.
-In Windows to execute a program, double-click the executable file or double-click the shortcut icon pointing to the executable file.
-If you have a hard time double-clicking an icon, you can click the icon once to highlight it and then press Enter on the keyboard.
+Execute and execution describes running a computer program, script, or command.
+For example, when you open your Internet browser, you execute the program.
+In Windows, to execute a program, double-click the executable file or double-click the shortcut icon pointing to the executable file.
+If you have difficulty double-clicking an icon, click the icon once to highlight it, and press Enter on the keyboard.

 What happens when a file is executed?

-When executed, a command, program, or script runs a series of instructions that tell the computer how to operate.
+When executed, a command, program, or script runs multiple instructions that tell the computer how to operate.
 What the computer does depends on these instructions.
-For example, one program may tell the computer to draw a circle, and a different program may tell the computer to draw a circle.
+For example, one program may tell the computer to draw a circle, and a different program may tell the computer to draw a square.

 On Linux computers, the execute permission is a permission setting that allows a file (e.g., a script) to be executed.
 Without this permission, the file can only be read as a file and not executed like a script or program.
 Through the command line, the execute permissions can be added and removed using the chmod command.
 It's also possible to change the permission through FTP.

 Users new to Linux or setting up a website may run into this requirement when attempting to add a server-side script to their server.
 After a file is uploaded to the server, the file on the server must have the execute permission added.